 How to draft a liquidity budget

-What is the difference between liquidity budget and operating budget?
+What is a liquidity budget?

 1. Opening balance